 Communication barriers also play a significant role in this dynamic.
 Misunderstandings can arise from unclear instructions, differing communication styles, or even cultural differences.
 If employees do not fully comprehend what is expected of them, they are unlikely to follow through.
 Encouraging a culture of transparency can help bridge these gaps, allowing employees to ask questions and seek clarification without fear of reprimand.

-Additionally, assessing work environments for stressors, such as excessive workloads or interpersonal conflicts, can illuminate why an employee might ignore instructions.
+Assessing work environments for stressors, such as excessive workloads or interpersonal conflicts, can illuminate why an employee might ignore instructions.
 By addressing these underlying issues, you create an atmosphere where employees feel supported, motivated, and equipped to follow guidance effectively.
-Ultimately, a proactive approach to understanding these factors can lead to a more harmonious and productive workplace.
+A proactive approach to understanding these factors can lead to a more harmonious and productive workplace.

 Identify Training Gaps